citra-emu/discord-bot/README.md

 GNU General Public License v2.0

 ## Creating a Bot User.
-First you need to go to [discord developers](https://discordapp.com/developers/applications/me) and click "New Application"
+First you need to go to [discord developers portal](https://discordapp.com/developers/applications/me) and click "New Application"
 ![Application Screen](http://i.imgur.com/FvgfY2Z.png)
 Now give your bot a name and a picture, a description isn't necessary.
 ![New Application Screen](http://i.imgur.com/MOS7yvH.png)
 Click "Create Application".
 On the next page scroll down until you see "Create a bot user", click that.
 Also click yes do it.
 ![Screen you see after creating a new application then scrolling down a little.](http://i.imgur.com/YAzK5ml.png)
 ![Yes Do It.](http://i.imgur.com/vkF6Rxo.png)
-Now you can get your bot's token, by using the "click to reveal button" in the app bot user section.
+Now you can get your bot's token, by using the "click to reveal" button in the app bot user section.
 Remember to uncheck `Public Bot`
 ![New Bot Page](http://i.imgur.com/xhKMUVU.png)
 ![Token](http://i.imgur.com/QwCmJJM.png)
 There's your token!
 Now its time to invite your bot to your server.
 Don't worry about your bot being started for this next step.
 Change the `client_id` in the URL to your Client ID under App Details, then go to this url ```https://discordapp.com/oauth2/authorize?&client_id=YOUR_CLIENT_ID_HERE&scope=bot&permissions=0```